Last updated on June 7th, 2021

-Stool is the most common specimen submitted to the diagnostic laboratory; the most commonly performed procedure in parasitology is the ova and parasite (O &P) examination.
+Stool is the most common specimen submitted to the diagnostic laboratory for the examination of parasitic infestations.
+The most commonly performed procedure in parasitology is the ova and parasite (O &P) examination.

-Gastro-intestinal infestations (infections) by parasites (Protozoan/Helminthes) are primarily diagnosed by detecting live motile trophozoites (for protozoans); cyst (inactive dormant stage of Protozoa) or eggs (in case of Helminthes) in stool.
+Gastro-intestinal infestations by parasites (protozoan/helminths) are primarily diagnosed by detecting live motile trophozoites (for protozoans); cyst (inactive dormant stage of protozoa) or eggs (in case of helminths) in the stool.

-Microscope slides made from faecal specimen of the patients can be examined under low and high power.
-These etiological agents are identified based on their morphological/staining (bile stained or not bile stained; in case of eggs of helminthes) characteristics.
+In some cases, the helminths (eggs/ova) are present in sufficient quantities to be found by direct examination of a small amount of feces, i.e. the direct smear.
+Microscope slides made from fecal specimens of the patients can be examined under low and high dry power.
+These etiological agents are identified based on their morphological/staining (bile stained or not bile stained; in case of eggs of helminths) characteristics.

-Saline wet mount is made by mixing a small quantity (about 2 mg) of faeces in a drop of saline placed on a clean glass slide.
-The smear is then examined under microscope.
-Saline wet mount is used for the detection of trophozoites and cysts of protozoa, and eggs and larvae of helminthes.
+Saline wet mount is made by mixing a small quantity (about 2 mg) of feces in a drop of saline placed on a clean glass slide.
+The smear is then examined under a microscope.
+Saline wet mount is used for the detection of trophozoites and cysts of protozoa, and eggs and larvae of helminths.

-It is particularly useful for detection of live motile trophozoites of E. histolytica, Giardia lamblia and Balantidium coli.
+It is particularly useful for the detection of live motile trophozoites of E. histolytica, Giardia lamblia, and Balantidium coli.

 Uses of Direct Wet Mount